 Away from the distillery, casks of Laphroaig sometimes find their way into the stocks of independent bottlers and while they can sometimes command a hefty price, particularly when at a good age, there are still some bargains to be found.
 The Good Spirits Company is my local retailer and as well as selling some of the best spirits from around the world, they also dabble in their own line of bottlings.
-They’ve been on something of a roll recently and I’ve reviewed excellent bottlings of Glenrothes and Bunnahabhain already this year.
-This latest release is a 6 year old Laphroaig, which more than maintains the run of quality.
+They’ve been on something of a roll recently and I’ve reviewed excellent drams of Glenrothes and Bunnahabhain already this year.
+Their latest release is a 6-year-old Laphroaig, which more than maintains the run of quality.

 Smell: Peat Smoke & Ash, not as medicinal as Laphroaig can be, Vanilla, Lemon Meringue and Wood Spice.